ChiaraPassaro/bunch_of_bubbles/README.md

 #### Second Step: Template
-We create a basic layout, we have:
+Create a basic layout, we have:
 * `header`, with instructions,
 * `.palette` that contains the available colors tabs,
 * `.container` that contains our bubbles and relative baskets.
-We pass some custom properties to css through the `style` attribute in order to handle the bubbles color and diameter.
+We pass some custom properties to css through the `style` attribute in order to handle the color and diameter of the bubble.

 ```JS
 <li